Welcome to the WalkMe Help Center

 Expand

 The snippet code is available from the WalkMe Editor.
-If you haven’t installed the Editor yet, please view these instructions.
+Learn how to install the editor.

-2. Select the environment from the dropdown (Test/Production)
+3. Select the correct environment from the dropdown (Test/Production)

-• Environments have a slightly different snippet code
+• Each environment has a slightly different snippet code

-• If you have a test/sandbox/staging site, select the snippet for Test
+• If you have a test/sandbox/staging site, select the Test snippet

-• If you would like the snippet for publishing to your end-users, select the snippet for Production
+• If you would like the snippet for publishing to your end-users, select the Production snippet

 Expand

-Log in to the backend or content management system (CMS) of your website.
+1. Log in to the backend or content management system (CMS) of your website

-Navigate to the section of your CMS that allows you to edit the header or footer of your website.
+2. Navigate to the section of your CMS that allows you to edit the header or footer of your website

-This section is typically found in the settings, appearance, or theme customization area.
+• The header/footer section is typically found in the settings, appearance, or theme customization area

 • The WalkMe snippet must be placed in the HTML of every page you want WalkMe to load on